Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 Kansas State vs. Montana State: Betting Trends, Record ATS, Home/Road Splits - First Round

-A first-round NCAA Tournament matchup will see the 3-seed Kansas State Wildcats (23-9) play as an 8.5-point favorite against the No. 14 seed Montana State Bobcats (25-9) on Friday at Greensboro Coliseum.
-The matchup starts at 9:40 PM on CBS.
-Here's a deep dive into this 3-14 matchup before filling out your brackets.
-The matchup has an over/under of 138.5 points.
+The No. 3 seed Kansas State Wildcats (23-9) and the No. 14 seed Montana State Bobcats (25-9) will meet in the opening round of the NCAA Tournament on Friday at 9:40 PM.
+Kansas State is favored by 8.5 points in the contest, which airs on CBS.
+Here's everything you need to know about this 3-14 matchup when filling out your brackets.
+The matchup's point total is 138.5.

 Kansas State vs. Montana State Odds & Info